 The other day, Master and me went to the office to put in a work order since a couple things around the house seem to be breaking.
-We needed some tiles glued, were missing a door knob handle for a pantry, and a few other things.
+We needed some tiles glued, we’re missing a door knob handle for a pantry, and a few other things.
 We placed our order, and requested “C,” who always comes by because he understands I work from home, and he always calls first to make sure I am not in a show.
 In other words, C is cool shit.

 When we were done we went over to the pool, and I laid down on a pool chair.
 There was supposed to be a pool party so Master and me were just waiting for the fun to begin.
 Suddenly, C showed up and knelt by my feet as I was laying there.
 I know he was doing this to talk to me on my level (eye to eye).
 I also know he was doing this as an act of discretion, so we could whisper a bit about my schedule during the week without every person nearby hearing what was going on.
 Something bothered me about the situation though.
 I sat up after the first sentence or two and crossed my legs in front of me.
 I could not place my finger on what was bothering me until later that day.

 I do not like it when anyone kneels by my feet.
 No matter the situation, it always feels uncomfortable.
 I always feel like it should be the other way around.
 It doesn’t matter if we are in a D/s situation or not.
 I am the one who should be on the floor.
 When a man does this, it especially feels wrong.
 I do not see myself as equal to men by any means.
-I do not see myself as being on the same level as them, I see them as (in general, and each man always has the ability to prove me wrong) smarter, always right, stronger.
+I do not see myself as being on the same level as them, I see them as (in general, and each man always has the ability to prove me wrong) smarter, generally right, stronger.
 This doesn’t have as much to do with my kinky lifestyle as it has to do with my upbringing.

 Now, please do not misunderstand me.
 I do not think that men are better, smarter, stronger than women.
 I do not think that women are on a different “lower” level than men.
 I have an open mind, and everyone deserves the right to find their own path.
 Women are not objects.
 Women are not things.
 Women can do anything.
 But not me.